-Twin Cities Ballet is also excited to announce the launch of a new Sensory-Relaxed performance series, beginning with A Minnesota Nutcracker Thursday, December 9, 2021 at 10:15am!
+Twin Cities Ballet is excited to announce the continuation of our Sensory-Relaxed performance series.

 A sensory-friendly, relaxed performance enables children and people with sensory sensitivities as a part of autism and/or sensory-processing disorders to experience the art of ballet with relaxed theater rules, such as the house lights staying on, theater doors remaining open, and a designated “quiet zone,” and more, to allow for increased comfort.

 We are thrilled to be able to share the love of ballet with people who may experience difficulties in a traditional theater setting.
 TCB believes dance is for everyone!

 - Sensory elements, such as music volume, sound and lighting effects, are modulated, and the use of tablets/smartphones, fidget toys, and movement in the audience are permitted.